Council of Deputies

 The Council of Deputies (Sui O Le Fono a Sui Tofia) is a constitutional body in Samoa.
-Its members serve as Deputy O le Ao o le Malo and act as head of state when the O le Ao o le Malo is unable to fulfill their duties due to absence or incapacitation.
+A dormant commission, its members serve as Deputy O le Ao o le Malo and act as head of state when the office of O le Ao o le Malo is vacant or when the incumbent is unable to fulfill their duties due to absence or incapacitation.

 The Council was established by the constitution at independence on 1 January 1962.
 It consists of between one and three members, who are elected by the Legislative Assembly.
 If there are no members, the Chief Justice acts in their place.
 Elections to the Council are required to take place as soon as possible after a new O le Ao o le Malo is elected.